 In 2013, she started this blog, “The Single Leaf” and she has been an official RootsTech Ambassador every year since 2014.
 Lynn occasionally writes for the FamilySearch and RootsTech blogs.
 She has been called “a gifted teacher” and is someone who can take that which is complex and simplify it for greater understanding.

 Over the years she has been a member of many societies and associations to support as many as possible in their good work.
 She champions genealogy ethics & standards in the community.

-Now accepting new clients for a variety of genealogy projects & services, she also loves to coach people on how to pursue their family history and has done so for over 30 years!
+Now accepting a limited number of new clients for a variety of genealogy projects & services, she also loves to coach people on how to pursue their family history and has done so for over 30 years!

 If you have a question, need a recommendation, or would like research assistance contact her.
 She would be happy to assist you!